'Ndrangheta: Slovakia

 In February 2018, Slovak investigative journalist Ján Kuciak was shot dead at his home together with his fiancée.
 At the time of his murder, Kuciak was working on a report about Slovak connections with the 'Ndrangheta.
 He had previously reported on organized tax fraud involving businesspeople close to the ruling Smer-SD party.
 On 28 February, Aktuality.sk published Kuciak's last, unfinished story.
 The article details the activities of Italian businessmen with ties to organised crime who have settled in eastern Slovakia, and have spent years embezzling European Union funds intended for the development of this relatively poor region, as well as their connections to high-ranking state officials, such as Viliam Jasaň, a deputy and the Secretary of the State Security Council of Slovakia, and Mária Trošková, a former nude model who became Chief Adviser of Prime Minister Robert Fico.
 Both Jasaň and Trošková took leave of absence on the same day, stating that they would return to their positions once the investigations were concluded.

+Spain

+According to Giuseppe Lombardo, Public Prosecutor at the Anti-Mafia District Directorate of Reggio Calabria, the ‘Ndrangheta has established a strong and discreet presence in Spain, which he describes as the crossroads of international drug trafficking in Europe.
+For decades, the 'Ndrangheta has maintained branches and operatives in Spain, engaging in business with various criminal organizations, including Latin American drug cartels, Chinese triads, and local Galician mafias.
+Unlike other criminal organizations competing for influence in the region, the ‘Ndrangheta’s stability and international connections allow it to act as a key intermediary in major illegal operations.
+Spain’s legal system, which lacks specialized anti-mafia laws and has relatively lenient controls over assets and finances compared to Italy, provides a fertile ground for such activities.
+Geographically, Spain’s extensive maritime borders and proximity to North Africa further enhance its strategic value for illicit trade.
+Javier Zaragoza, Chief Prosecutor of Spain’s National Court, acknowledges that if organized crime in Spain reached the levels seen in Italy, the country would need to adopt similar legal measures.
+Meanwhile, Jesus Duva, editor-in-chief at El País, admits that Spanish media rarely report on the ‘Ndrangheta due to limited information, which inadvertently benefits the mafia by keeping its operations under the radar and enabling its dominance in international drug trafficking.